Caribbean Outdoor Life

 Further along the Windward side lies the quiet village of Kendal.
 Here a walk through undulating countryside along the banks of a quiet stream leads to Lamy Falls.
 Spreading as it runs down the rock face, the water plunges into a deep pool below.

 The most visited waterfall in Tobago is Argyle waterfall on the outskirts of Roxborough.
 Here an easy 20 minute hike along the Argyle River brings you to Tobago's highest waterfall, where the water tumbles 54m (175ft) in a series of stepped cascades.
 You can wade in the pool at its base and totally immerse yourself in the refreshing coolness.
 Or climb the path that leads to the second and third pools.
-Whatever you plan to do at Argyle be sure to walk with a camera as it is a breathtaking sight.
+Whatever you plan to do at Argyle Waterfall be sure to walk with a camera as it is a breathtaking sight.

 If you want to expend more energy in getting to a waterfall, two of the waterfalls that require some effort to reach are the Parlatuvier Waterfall and the Highland Waterfall.
 Parlatuvier, on Tobago’s Leeward coast, is a short drive after Castara and is a small village with a magnificent deeply indented bay.
 The hike to the waterfall, while more difficult than many of the others, passes through undisturbed natural habitats teeming with wildlife.
 Starting in the village on the banks of a river in which river mullet and crayfish dart while herons scurry about, you ascend along a boulder-strewn river that grows in steepness.
 Eventually arriving at a tall waterfall that spreads across the stone face of the ridge and is framed on either side by rich tropical greenery.